Armalite/lets-try-materialize/README.md

 The steps outlined below also sets up a Metabase server running in docker, within which you can connect the Postgres DB instance containing the stream processed data.
 This will allow you to stand up visualizations/dashboards that will update with millisecond latency (near real time)

+# 0. Technical Prerequisites
+ - Must be working in a Unix environment e.g. Linux distro, macOS
+ - The work done on this repository was primarily built using Ubuntu 20.04

 # 1. Local Environment Setup

  1. Clone this repository